-Angry Broken Arrow residents call mayor a 'communist' after city council narrowly passes resolution encouraging masks
+Angry Broken Arrow residents call mayor a 'communist' after City Council narrowly passes resolution encouraging masks

-The Broken Arrow City Council narrowly agreeing to pass a mask resolution that would encourage residents to wear face coverings was largely not well received by the public who witnessed the vote inside City Hall.
+The Broken Arrow City Council narrow passage of a resolution that would encourage residents to wear face coverings in public was largely not well received by those who witnessed the vote at City Hall.

-The resolution — passed in a 3-2 vote during a four-hour meeting Tuesday night — only encouraged both residents and visitors to wear masks in public.
+The resolution — passed in a 3-2 vote during a four-hour meeting Tuesday night — only encouraged residents and visitors to wear masks while in public.

 Mayor Craig Thurmond, Vice Mayor Scott Eudey and Councilor Johnnie Parks voted in favor of the resolution, and Councilors Debra Wimpee and Christi Gillespie voted against it.